-Two mandatory internal tests and continual weekly tests are conducted and appropriate feedback of the students" performance is provided to their parents during Parents - Teachers Meetings.
+Too mandatory internal tests and continual weekly tests are conducted and the performance of the students are been in found to their parents during Parents - Teachers Meetings.

 6.3.4 Research and Development

 - A formal approval for establishing a research centre on the campus has been applied and developmental activities are in progress. - Over and above these curriculum requirements students from UG program are taking up research dissertations projects.